lakshikaa/German-Wizard/hobbies.md

 <h2>Welcome to German Wizard where you can learn and improve your German skills from scratch.</h2>

-<h2> Here you will be able to learn some vocbulary and sentences in relation to cothes.</h2>
+<h3> Here you will be able to learn some vocabulary and sentences in relation to hobbies.</h3>
 <p> Scroll down to see an watch the video with useful vocabulary and sentences.
 There will be useful tips and notes along the page.
 You will also find different activities.
 Give it a go- you can become a german wizard.</p>
 <p>